 - 1. Assist any person in immediate danger to safety, if it can be accomplished without risk to you. - 2.
-Pull the red fire pull box (located at each exit to the building and stairwells) Call Security at 53333to report any information you may have such as room number or cause of the fire.
+Pull the red fire pull box (located at each exit to the building and stairwells) Call Security at 53333 to report any information you may have such as room number or cause of the fire.
 If using an outside line you should call 655-2131. - 3.
-Evacuate the building and close door when exiting the room. - A closed door can provide good protection against fire and smoke. - Use available materials to seal door and air ducts. - If smoke inters the room, stay low as heat and gas tend to rise. - Signal your position at window. - Place the red evacuation sign on the door knob when leaving. - 4.
+Call 911 - 4.
+Yell "Fire, fire, fire!" and evacuate the building - 5.
+When the fire alarm sounds, all persons are required under state law to exit the building immediately.
+Proceed DOWN and OUT. - 6.
+Follow instructions of "SFMC College of Nursing Fire Evacuation Procedures" below.
+The evacuation procedure is located at the east and west ends of every hallway.
+Calmly evacuate the building and close door when exiting the room.
+Place the red evacuation sign on the door knob when leaving. - 7.
+Do NOT use elevator. - 8.
+Report anyone suspected of remaining in the building.
+By calling 53333 (internally) or 655-2131 (externally). - 9.
+Move away from building, down Greenleaf, leaving a clear access and unobstructed roadway for emergency services.
+Medi Park III is locked at 10 pm until 5 am. - 10.
 Attempt to extinguish fire only if you can do it safely.
-Do not attempt to extinguish fires larger than a small garbage - 5.
-Report any information about fire to Security, Police and Fire Department.
+Do not attempt to extinguish fires larger than a small garbage can. - 11.
+Report any information about fire to Security, Police and Fire Department. - 12.
+Do not re-enter the building until authorized by Fire Department, Security, or Police. - 13.
+Do not re-enter the building until an "ALL CLEAR" message has been given by OSF SFMC Security personnel - 14.
+Report any information about fire to OSF SFMC Security, Peoria Fire Department, Peoria Police Department, or other law enforcement agencies involved with the incident